 - Requires the instrument to be earthed

-See the design description for further details.
+See the design description for further details on why these are not deemed an issue.

 Roland Power Supply Design